BranikSWG/orm/1.x/relationships.md

 }
 ```

-Which, at its turn, is also just a shortcut for the following:
+Which is also just a shortcut for the following:

 ```php
 class Employee extends Entity implements IMappableEntity